bbauska/TUMx-DWAPNx/README.md

 event is called on every node, and finally, an end-event that is called as

 soon as the simulation is stopped.
-We\'ll be taking advantage of the tick event for
+We&apos;ll be taking advantage of the tick event for

 now and we will tell the force layout to do something as soon as there